-The differences between the data sets in Figure 10 are more obvious.
-The lower rate of increase in NH3 emissions as a function of vehicle age seen initially with the 2013 data set is still a feature of the 2017 data.
-While the rate of increase has slowed it appears that the average vehicle age at which NH3 emissions peak and then begin to decrease keeps getting pushed older.
-The unique shape of the NH3 emissions trend, rising for a number of years and then retreating, has been linked with the path that the reducing capability of the three-way catalytic converter follows.
-The period of increasing NH3 emissions has grown since 2005, though it is debatable as to the exact point in the 2005 data that the emissions peak.
-The 2005 data set rises for ~10 vears (1996 models) and starts to decline at ~15 years (1991 models).
-The 2013 data set rises for ~17 years (1997 models) and then declines which is more consistent with several other data sets collected since 2008.33 The 2015 data set appears to not peak until ~19 year old vehicles though there is increased uncertainty about assigning the exact point because the small sample sizes at these model years complicates that determination.
-The 2017 data set extends as least as long as the 2015 data set and again the exact model year that emissions peak is difficult to pin point.
-Certainly declining fuel sulfur levels have improved the longevity of catalytic converters and that undoubtedly is a factor in these NH3 emission trends.
+While the rate of increase has slowed it appears that the average vehicle age at which NH3 emissions peak and then begin to decrease keeps getting older.
+The unique shape of the NH3 emissions trend, rising for a number of years and then retreating, has been linked with the path that the reducing capability of the three-way catalytic converters follow.
+The period of increasing NH3 emissions has grown with each successive measurement campaign since 2005.
+The 2005 data set rises for ~10 years (1996 models) and starts to decline at ~15 years (1991 models).
+The 2013 data set rises for ~17 years (1997 models) and then declines which is more consistent with several other data sets collected at other sites since 2008.
+The 2015 and 2017 data sets appear to not peak until at least ~19 year old vehicles though there is increased uncertainty about assigning the exact point because the small sample sizes at these model years complicates that determination.
+It is debatable whether the 2019 data set has a peak emissions indicating catalyst lifetimes well beyond 20 years.
+Certainly declining fuel sulfur levels have improved the longevity of catalytic converters, and sulfur levels were again decreased with the introduction of Tier 3 fuels.
+This undoubtedly is a contributing factor in these NH3 emission trends.

-The NH3 mean emissions observed in 2005, 2013, 2015 and 2017 were 0.5 ± 0.01 , 0.43 ± 0.01 , 0.37 ± 0.001 and 0.37 ± 0.005 g/kg of fuel respectively, which is a 26% reduction in emissions over ten years with no significant change since the 2015 measurements.
-In addition NO emissions at this Tulsa site have decreased by 51% (2.9 gNO/kg in 2005 to 1.4 gNO/kg in 2017)

-over the same time period.
-This raises the question as to why NO emissions have decreased more during the ten year period than NH3 since they have a common origination point in engine out NO emissions.
-Fuel changes might be a contributing factor, as fuel sulfur levels have decreased significantly during this period, but laboratory research on the fuel effects of NH3 emissions is contradictory, owing in part to the small number of vehicles tested.^{26, 35} Driving mode and catalyst age are two additional factors discussed in the literature that impact NH3 emissions and might be involved in the answer to this question.^{27, 35} Also as previously mentioned NH3 emissions are not regulated while NO emissions are and we can only speculate that engine operating conditions that minimize tailpipe NO emissions will be emphasized.
+With the 2019 measurement campaign we have now collected 5 data sets with fuel specific NH3 emissions and the means and standard error of the mean uncertainties are listed in Table 4.
+Ammonia emissions have experienced an overall 32% reduction in emissions over these fourteen years.
+This translates to a -1.2% year over year percent change in NH3 emissions.
+During this same time span NO emissions at this Tulsa site have decreased by 62% (2.9 gNO/kg in 2005 to 1.1 gNO/kg in 2019).
+It is not understood why NO emissions have decreased more during this same time period than NH3 since they have a common origination point in engine out NO emissions.
+Unlike NO emissions, NH3 emissions are not near zero in the newest vehicles (see Figures 7 and 8) and with longer catalyst life more vehicles are contributing to the mean emissions today.
+Fuel changes might also be a contributing factor, as fuel sulfur levels have decreased significantly during this period, but laboratory research on the fuel effects of NH3 emissions is contradictory, due in part to the small number of vehicles tested. ^{26, 35} Driving mode and catalyst age and formulation are two additional factors discussed in the literature that impact NH3 emissions and might be involved in the answer to this question. ^{27, 35} Also as previously mentioned NH3 emissions are not regulated while NO emissions are and we can only speculate that engine operating conditions that minimize tailpipe NO emissions will be emphasized.